 Power-On Time (t{PO}).
 When the supply is ramped to its operating voltage, the device requires a finite time to power its internal components before responding to an input magnetic field.
-Power-on time, t{PO} , is defined as the time it takes for the output voltage to settle within ±10% of its steady-state value under an applied magnetic field, after the power supply has reached its minimum specified operating voltage, $V{CC}(min)$, as shown in Figure 39.
+Poweron time, t{PO} , is defined as the time it takes for the output voltage to settle within $\pm 10\%$ of its steady-state value under an applied magnetic field, after the power supply has reached its minimum specified operating voltage, $V{CC}(min)$, as shown in Figure 39.

 Temperature Compensation Power-On Time (t{TC}).
-After Power-on time (t{PO}) elapses, t{TC} is also required before a valid temperature-compensated output.
+After the power-on time (t{PO}) has elapsed, t{TC} is also required before there can be a valid temperature-compensated output.